medgamer/upscayl_auto/README.md

 # upscayl_auto
 Run cmdline to call upscayl-bin to AI upscale images automatically.

+2025.0708.

+	Added recursive subfolder support if input -i is a folder name.
+	The program can create all subfolders under ~/?_up/ same as source folder and upscale image into it.

 2025.0707.

 	Added python program ~/python/upscayl_dirs.py to upscale one image file or one folder.